Quebec student leaders speak in Victoria Thursday

 "The longest student strike in Canadian history ended with the resignation of two education ministers, the defeat of a sitting Premier and his government, and the repeal of both the tuition hikes and Law 12, which many have argued violated basic civil liberties," said Ethan Cox.

 "This tour is about telling the story of what happened in Quebec this year, and inspiring people across the country to stand up to austerity."

 BC is the final stop on a week of public forums known as the 'Maple Tour,' a reference to Quebec's 'Maple Spring' protest movement.

-And; Victoria Street Newz publisher and CFUV broadcaster in her own right, Janine Bandcroft will join us at the bottom of the hour to bring us news from the city's streets and beyond.
-But first, Roger Annis and turning a corner in the Quebec student movement.
+And; Victoria Street Newz publisher and CFUV broadcaster, Janine Bandcroft will join us from the road somewhere in Manitoba at the bottom of the hour to bring us newz from our city's streets and beyond.

 Chris Cook hosts Gorilla Radio, airing live every Monday, 5-6pm Pacific Time.
 In Victoria at 101.9FM, 104.3 cable, and on the internet at: http://cfuv.uvic.ca.
 He also serves as a contributing editor to the web news site, http://www.pacificfreepress.com.
 Check out the GR blog at: http://GorillaRadioBlog.blogspot.com